gpjt/ai-chatroom/README.md

 # ai-chatroom

-A Telegram bot where you can have multiple OpenAI-compatible AIs chiming in.
+A Telegram bot where you can have multiple OpenAI- or Anthropic-compatible AIs chiming in.
 Code originally written by Claude <https://claude.ai/> but since heavily modified.